MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-index-markdown-blobs.md

 Content for section 2.
 ```

 ### Index schema for one-to-one parsed Markdown files

-If you are not utilizing field mappings, the shape of the index should reflect the shape of the Markdown content.
-Based on  the  previous Markdown, the index should look similar to the following example:
+If you aren't utilizing field mappings, the shape of the index should reflect the shape of the Markdown content.
+Given the structure of sample Markdown with its two sections and single subsection, the index should look similar to the following example:
 ```http
 {
   "name": "my-markdown-index",